 Classic to contemporary styles of furnishings from iconic designers.
 Create an imaginative piece of furniture designed to meet a specific need.
-Prerequisite(s): IDSN2120 And IDSN2240

 IDSN4211 | Capstone for Interior Design | Capstone (7 Credits)

 Complete a final project using all phases of the design process, including research, a preliminary budget, presentation, and contract documentation to create a project in a career specialty of interest.